SAFEHR-data/omop-vocabs-processed/README.md

     ```shell
     git tag ${version}
     ```
-  If you need to re-use an existing tag, you first have to delete it on both local & remote first :
+  If you need to re-use an existing tag, you first have to delete it on both local & remote first.
+Below shows how to do this for v5 :
     ```shell
     git tag -d v5
     git push origin --delete v5